-- Adjust your privacy settings: Change your account to the highest privacy setting possible.
+- Adjust your privacy settings: Restrict access to the highest privacy setting possible.

 - Ask friends and family not to post any pictures of you: Tell them that you are in the middle of legal proceedings and that something they share could inadvertently hurt your claim.

 - Review your list of “friends”: Don’t accept friend requests from names you don’t recognize.
 It could be an adjuster trying to access your information.